user-ina/Cyclistic-Case-Study/README.md

 )
 ```

 Note that we can set the character types for each column in our create table script.
-This way, we don't have to go back and change it later ( unelss necessary).
+This way, we don't have to go back and change it later (unless necessary).

 I then created a table "cyclistic_trip_data"and merged all 12 months of data into it.